DataDog/hiring-engineers/answers.md

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

+Firstly you need to generate a API and application keys in Datadog console by clicking **APIs** in **Integration** dropdown menu.
+An API key is required by the Datadog Agent to submit metrics and events to Datadog.
+And application key gives you full access to Datadog's programmatic API.
+You pick the option that you are comfortable with in the API documentation to write your script.
+For my example below, I used curl. curl assumes usage of BASH and GNU coreutils.
+On MacOS you can install coreutils via the Homebrew: **brew install coreutils** In order to add multiple graphs to the timeboard, I inserted multiple objects into the graph array.<br>

+To scope the custom metric over host, you can use the tags that you defined earlier to identify your host.

 Script is as below: <br>

 ```